 However, certain categories of children may still be admitted where this would result in a class size exceeding the statutory maximum.
-These categories are set out in regulations and summarised at Paragraph 2.15 of the Code.
+These categories are set out in regulations and summarised in the Code.
 Where this happens, the additional pupils are 'excepted pupils' who do not count towards the class size until it falls back to 30, when they will no longer be regarded as 'excepted pupils'.